AndreyAkinshin/aakinshin.net/content/en/posts/2021/02/unbiased-mad/index.md

 b_n \cong 1 + cn^{-d}.
 $$

-In his paper, he applied the above equation only for Shorth (is the smallest interval that contains at least half of the data points), but this approach can also be applied for other measures of scale.
+In his paper, he applied the above equation only for *Shorth* (which is the smallest interval that contains at least half of the data points), but this approach can also be applied for other measures of scale.

 #### The Hayes approach